Max Scherzer: 2013: First Cy Young Award

 Scherzer had a dominant performance in Game 1 of the 2013 ALDS versus the Oakland Athletics, recording 11 strikeouts and giving up just one hit through the first six innings, before surrendering a two-run homer to Yoenis Céspedes.
 He finished with seven innings pitched, giving up three hits, as he and the Tigers won the game, 3–2.
 He struck out each of Josh Donaldson, Brandon Moss, and Josh Reddick twice.
 Scherzer was in line to make a Game 5 start in the same series, but facing elimination in Game 4, manager Jim Leyland chose to bring him in as a reliever in the seventh inning.
 Scherzer gave up the go-ahead run in the top of the inning, but the Tigers regained the lead in the bottom of the frame.
-Then he loaded the bases with no outs in the top of the eighth, but wriggled out of trouble by striking out Josh Reddick and Stephen Vogt, then he got Alberto Callaspo to line out to the center field.
+Then he loaded the bases with no outs in the top of the eighth but wriggled out of trouble by striking out Josh Reddick and Stephen Vogt, then he got Alberto Callaspo to line out to center field.
 The Tigers won the game, and Scherzer earned the victory to go to 2–0 in the series.

 Scherzer continued his brilliance into the 2013 ALCS against the eventual World Series champion Boston Red Sox.
 In Game 2, he no-hit Boston for 5 2/3 innings before surrendering two hits and a run in the bottom of the sixth.
 He left the game with a 5–1 lead after seven innings, striking out 13.
 However a quartet of Tiger relievers blew the lead in the eighth inning on a grand slam by David Ortiz, and Boston won it, 6–5, on a walk-off single in the ninth.
 Scherzer was the losing pitcher in the Tigers' 5–2 loss in Game 6, the deciding and final game of that series.